 Claws and spurs can cause damage to the back and sides of your hens.
 While short spurs don’t usually cause harm, and we often use poultry saddles to provide some protection, excessively long spurs can easily tear the skin.
 It is a good idea to trim roosters spurs to keep them short, every so often.

 We can miss the damage from spurs as the wings can cover up sore and torn skin.
-You should always inspect your hens regularly, and as soon as favourite mates can be identified (or if you have a small number of hens running with a cock) they should have saddles fitted to protect their backs.
+You should always inspect your hens regularly, and as soon as their favourite mates can be identified (or if you have a small number of hens running with a cock) they should have saddles fitted to protect their backs.
 If the skin becomes torn, the hen risks getting an infection.

 We can trim spurs back and round the ends off and keep them to a suitable length, but similar to dog’s nails, we must not cut them back too far in one go, or they will bleed.